 Do I need cash at Tsukiji Market?

 Yes, bring Japanese yen.
-Some restaurants and vendors accept cards or IC cards, but smaller food stalls may be cash-only.
+Some restaurants and vendors accept cards, QR payments, or IC cards, but smaller food stalls may be cash-only.
 Carrying 1,000-yen notes and coins makes quick snack purchases easier.

 Can I eat while walking at Tsukiji?